kittles/song_barker/local_testing.md

 that doesnt belong in version control. i can give you the necessary files through other means. but, its probably handy to document what *should* be there:

-- `bucket-credentials.json` (this lets the server talk to the bucket)
+- `bucket-credentials.json` (this lets a server talk to the bucket)
-- `cloud-access-token.json` (this is a *HIGHLY SECURE* token that the server uses when talking to the cluster)
+- `cloud-access-token.json` (this is a *HIGHLY SECURE* token that the back end uses when talking to the cluster)
 - `email.json` (this holds the credentials for the account used to send signup emails and the like)
 - `facebook_app_access_token.json` (for facebook openid)